Local Health Department of the Year Award

 In order to qualify for this award, LHDs must be active (dues paying) members of NACCHO.
 If you are unsure of your LHDs membership status, please contact NACCHO’s Membership Department at email@example.com or call (877) 533-1320.

 Judging and Evaluation

 A select number of recipients will be chosen (based on size of the population served and quality of the application) for the Local Health Department of the Year Award.
 Up to three awardees (gold, silver, and bronze) will be selected for each LHD size category.
-Award recipients will be notified in the spring, and will be recognized at the NACCHO Annual Conference at the Grand Award Ceremony in Atlanta on July 9, 2014.
+Award recipients will be notified in the spring, and will be recognized at the NACCHO Annual Conference at the Grand Award Ceremony in Kansas City, MO on July 8, 2015.